Bass Point Reserve

-Bass Point Reserve is a heritage-listed former cedar timber industry, Aboriginal camping, meeting place, pastoral property and basalt mine and now nature conservation and passive recreation area located at Boollwarroo Parade, Shell Cove in the City of Shellharbour local government area of New South Wales, Australia.
+Bass Point Reserve is a heritage-listed former cedar timber industry, Aboriginal camping, meeting place, pastoral property and basalt mine and now nature conservation and passive recreation area located at Boollwarroo Parade, Shell Cove in the Illawarra region of New South Wales, Australia.
 It is also known as Long Point.
-The property is owned by Department of the Environment and Shellharbour City Council.
+The property is owned by New South Wales Department of Climate Change, Energy, the Environment and Water and Shellharbour City Council.
 It was added to the New South Wales State Heritage Register on 18 January 2013.